JeffIrwin/syntran/README.md

 ### Rank-2 and higher arrays

-Syntran has a more compact syntax for higher-rank arrays than Rust, which requires nested rank-1 arrays of rank-1 arrays.
+Syntran has a more compact syntax for multi-rank arrays than Rust, which requires nested rank-1 arrays of rank-1 arrays.
 As above, the sizes go after the semicolon `;`.
 To initialize a rank-2 array with size 3 by 4 to all zeros:
 ```rust
 let matrix = [0; 3, 4];
 // [